valenjet/upskill-in-testing-with-python/code/ch05/README.md

 1. How to measure and improve code coverage using pytest-cov
 2. How to identify and fix code style violations using flake8
 3. How to automatically format code using black
+4. How to perform comprehensive static analysis using pylint

 ## Files in This Directory